 top of page

-These days everyone loves an Origin Story…this one involves Varsity Days, and my role.
+These days everyone loves an Origin Story…this one involves Varsity Days, and my role in kickstarting what is the highlight of many a University year.

 Well, I spent the spring, summer and autumn of 1996 traversing the country, encouraging postcode sharing old universities and old polytechnics to take a match they normally played on a desolate playing field in front of no one, and stage it instead at their local senior rugby club at night and charge their fellow students £5 raising funds for charity and also student sport.
 (60/40 split).